Bloodborne Pathogens

 • Before performing any aseptic task or handling invasive medical devices

-• Before moving from soiled to clean body site
+• Before moving from the soiled to the clean body site

 • After touching a patient or their environment